Cameron International

 Cameron International Corporation (formerly Cooper Cameron Corporation (CCC) and Cooper Oil Tool, Cameron Iron Works) though now operating under Schlumberger, is a global provider of pressure control, production, processing, and flow control systems as well as project management and aftermarket services for the oil and gas and process industries.
-Cameron was acquired by Schlumberger (SLB) in 2016, and now operates as 'Cameron, a Schlumberger Company.'
+Cameron was acquired by Schlumberger (SLB) in 2016, and now operates as 'Cameron, an SLB Company.'
 At the start of the SLB acquisition in 2015, Cameron employed approximately 23,000 people and delivered $9.8 billion in revenue.

 Organization

 Cameron's organization has changed throughout the years to adapt to the market.
 Currently, the main business lines (product groups) are: